-Students are expected to work on the two productions scheduled for this year's season, either behind the scenes as a crew member or on stage as an actor.
+Students are expected to work on this year's major production which will be performed at the Capitol Theatre in March.
 As well students must attend the scheduled theatre workshops intended to hone specific theatre skills.
-Finally, students must work on one of the Theatre for a Changing World project initiatives.

 In April students will travel to the much-loved annual Goodwill Shakespeare Festival in Vernon where they will perform a second production (TBA).
 Auditions for the Shakespeare play will be held early next semester.

 Students must pay $150.00 to attend the annual Shakespearean festival which includes professional workshops and inspired performances from schools across the province.